Grandma's Rhubarb Cake

 5. Melt 2 T butter in 2 c water.
 Pour on top of sugared rhubarb cake batter.
 It may seem weird, but trust me on this!

-Serve warm or even chilled, straight or with whipped topping.. it’s so good either way!
+Serve warm or chilled - straight or with homemade ice cream or whipped cream.. it’s so good anyway you slice it.

 Just like grandma’s (almost)!